 - + Apple ProRes is a high-quality, spatially compressed, scalable codec that was designed to compress HD content sufficiently to keep bitrates at SD levels.
 Decompression of ProRes can be multi-threaded, providing better performance on computers with multiple CPU cores.
-ProRes is currently the best choice of codec for use with Mbox.
-The bitrate of ProRes content can be very high, so care should be used when creating movies in this format. - + Photo-JPEG is another quality, scalable format that uses spatial compression.
-Photo-JPEG movies can be of any resolution (within performance limits) and can take full advantage of Mbox's many playmodes.
-Photo-JPEG is a processor-intensive codec, so care must be taken to keep movies to a reasonable quality setting otherwise playback may not be smooth.
-Typically, a setting of Medium or 60%-80% is appropriate for Mbox.
-Setting the quality level above 80% will have no impact on the quality of the image as displayed by Mbox.
+ProRes is usually the best choice of codec for use with Mbox.
+The bitrate of ProRes content can be very high, and care should be taken when creating movies in this format. - + Photo-JPEG is a quality, scalable format that uses spatial compression.
+Photo-JPEG movies can be any resolution and can take full advantage of Mbox's many playmodes.
+Photo-JPEG is processor-intensive, so care must be taken to use a reasonable quality setting or playback may not be smooth.
+Typically, a quality setting of Medium or 60%-80% is appropriate.
+A quality level above 80% will have not improve the quality of the image as displayed by Mbox.

-+ H.264 is a quality, scalable (up to 2000 x 2000 pixels) codec that uses temporal compression.
++ H.264 - whether using the mov or mp4 container - is a quality, scalable (up to 2000 x 2000 pixels) codec that uses temporal compression.
 H.264 can provide high quality at low bitrates.
-However, because it is temporally compressed, Mbox cannot play back H.264 content using its enhanced playback engine.
+However, because it is temporally compressed, Mbox can't play back H.264 content using its enhanced playback engine.
 This means that some playmodes may not work with H.264 content.
-Furthermore, temporally compressed movies use keyframes and intermediate frames.
-Keyframes periodically store all image data, with the inter-frames only storing running changes.
-This means that adjustments to playspeed, and in/out frames can cause jerky playback with H.264 content in Mbox.
-Using H.264 is not recommended.
+Temporally compressed movies use keyframes and intermediate frames.
+Keyframes periodically store all image data, while intermediate frames only storing running changes.
+Adjustments to playspeed and in/out frames can cause jerky playback with H.264 content in Mbox and movie load times can be longer than with other codecs.
+Therefore, using H.264 is not recommended in most cases.